smrg-lm/sc3/docs/source/intro/routine.rst

 after waiting that much seconds (if no tempo is used).
 When the generator returns, or yields another type of value, the clocks leaves the routine.

-The yielded values, as time, are used to wait (in :term:`physical time`) but also define the :term:`logical time` which increments only from those values.
-In other words, the logical time of a routine is the sum of all the yielded values so far.
+The yielded values, as time, are used to wait in :term:`physical time` but routines also define :term:`logical time` which increments only from those values.
+In other words, the logical time in a routine is the sum of all yielded values so far, relative to the pysical time it started to play and the tempo of the clock.

-This way, when a routine is scheduled in Python its next call time may not be precise, it may even have noticeable jitter under load, but if we use the logical time to generate a :term:`timetag` each iteration the wait time sent to the server will be precise.
+This way, when a routine is scheduled in Python, its next physical call time may not be precise, it may even have noticeable jitter under load, but if we use the logical time to generate :term:`timetag`s the wait time sent to the server will be precise.

 Physical time can be accessed from ``main.elapsed_time()``, which is the time in seconds since the library started.
+The input value of a routine running in a clock is a tuple ``(routine, clock)``, and the logical time can be obtained from the clock's ``seconds`` property.

 ::

   @routine
-  def r():
+  def r(inval):
+      _, clock = inval
       while True:
-          print(main.elapsed_time(), main.current_tt.seconds)
+          print(main.elapsed_time(), clock.seconds)
           yield 1

   r.play()

 .. note::

-  For most common cases it's not necessary to access routine's logical time, the library will manage timing internally.
+  For most common cases it's not necessary to access routine's clock logical time, the library will manage timing internally.

-In the example above we can compare how the decimal part of the logical time is always the same while for ``elapsed_time()`` constantly changing.
+In the example above we can compare how the decimal part of the logical time, obtained from the clock that schedules the routine, is always the same while for ``elapsed_time()`` is constantly changing.
 Whenever an OSC bundle is sent from a routine playing on a clock the time used to define its :term:`timetag` is the logical time.

 This is important to keep in mind because is the only way to have precise timing for rhythmic sequences in real time.
 And this is one of the two core